rancher/docs/content/rancher/v2.x/en/installation/ha/_index.md

 draft: true
 ---

-When installed as a Deployment in a Kubernetes cluster, Rancher will take integrate with the cluster's etcd database and Kubernetes scheduling for High-Availability.
+When installed in a Kubernetes cluster, Rancher will integrate with the cluster's etcd database and take advantage of Kubernetes scheduling for High-Availability.

 This procedure walks you through setting up a 3-node cluster with RKE and installing the Rancher chart with the Helm package manager.

-> NOTE: For the best performance, we recommend this Kubernetes cluster is dedicated to only the Rancher workload.
+> **Note:** For the best performance, we recommend this Kubernetes cluster be dedicated only to the Rancher workload.

 ## Recommended Architecture